|

 tons of quarried rock were sunk in the shoals.
 Twenty million cubic yards of sea bottom were dredged up and piled within the

-yards of loam from the mainland to enrich it.
-When the engineers finished, a 400-acre island, a mile long and two-thirds
+cubic yards of loam from the mainland to enrich it.
+When the engineers finished, a 400-acre island, a mile long and

-of a mile wide, had appeared in the Bay, connected by a 900-foot paved causeway to the Bay Bridge and equipped with ferry
+two-thirds of a mile wide, had appeared in the Bay, connected by a 900-foot paved causeway to the Bay Bridge and equipped

 Meanwhile botanists were hunting

-trees, and palms were acclimated in a San Francisco plant hospital, where also are the electrically heated propagation beds
+orange trees, and palms were acclimated in a San Francisco plant hospital, where also are the electrically heated propagation

-that bring to bloom the plants to compose the ever-changing floral patterns of the Fair grounds.
-Horticultural plans call
+beds that bring to bloom the plants to compose the ever-changing floral patterns of the Fair grounds.
+Horticultural

-of visitors--San Francisco water was piped over the San Francisco-Oakland Bay Bridge to a 3,000,000-gallon reservoir
+the thirst of visitors--San Francisco water was piped over the San Francisco-Oakland Bay Bridge to a 3,000,000-gallon

 With federal aid were commenced three permanent structures that later